 Using the sound from e.g. a starting gun is the most accurate way to start the clock in SprintTimer.
 A problem, however, is that the start often is so far away that the sound drowns in the background noise.
 To transfer the sound to SprintTimer at the finish you can use a microphone with an extension cable or a Walkie Talkie.
-If you have two devices and access to a network you can also use Start Sender, which is a flexible, and almost as accurate option as sending the sound.
-Using a Walkie Talkie is pretty common and usually the best solution for really long distances, e.g. in rowing and kayaking.
-But the most stable and accurate solution for distances up to 100-150 m is a sound cable.
+If you have two devices and access to a network you can also use Start Sender.
+But a stable and accurate solution for distances up to 100-150 m is a sound cable.

-The problem is only that 100 m long microphone extension cables for the iPhone/iPad are pretty rare (or rather, no-existent), so you have to make one yourself.
+The problem is only that 100 m long sound cables for the iPhone/iPad are pretty rare (or rather, non-existent), so you have to make one yourself.
 Making a long sound cable, however, is not difficult or expensive.
-What you need is:

-The cable can be the most basic indoor telephone cable you can find.
+You obviously need the cable itself, but it can be the most basic indoor telephone cable you can find.
 I paid around $20 for 100 m.
-A cable with 2 wires is enough, but 4 wires give some more flexibility and usually doesn’t cost more.
+A cable with 2 wires is enough, but 4 wires give more flexibility and usually doesn’t cost more.
 A cable should be pretty easy to find in local electronics shops.
 One example